yhk1105/Taiwan-Monopoly/README.md

 ## Video Demo: https://youtu.be/1OMiORdSuYQ
 ## Description:

-This version of Monopoly is designed with simplicity in mind and is primarily based on Pygame.
+This is a final project for CS50x: CS50's Introduction to Computer Science by Harvard University.
+This Monopoly is designed with simplicity in mind and is primarily based on Pygame.
 It features popular tourist attractions in Taiwan and offers a fun and engaging experience for players.

 ## Game Setup